 Introduction

 As the world's population increases, agricultural systems find it more difficult to meet the need for food, which calls for long-term solutions related to global problems.
 Because of the consequences of climate change, which are making agriculture more challenging and decreasing its output, the notion of guaranteeing food security for everyone is also being questioned.
 In these situations, legume crops are essential for resolving these issues because they fix nitrogen in the soil and provide food that is high in protein.
 The lentil, or Lens culinaris Medikus, is a significant legume crop that has the potential to support sustainable agriculture worldwide.
-Because of its high protein content (20.6%–31.4%), lentil is a significant winter legume crop that is utilized for both food and feed Mahanta et al., 2023.
+Because of its high protein content (20.6%–31.4%), lentil is a significant winter legume crop that is utilized for both food and feed (Mahanta et al., 2023).
 In India, lentils are the third most important pulse crop, behind pigeon peas and chickpeas as quoted by Mahanta et al. 2023.
 The Fabaceae family's annual diploid (2n=14) pulse crop is known for its lens-shaped seeds.
 The haploid genome of the self-pollinating crop is approximately 4063 Mbp in size (Akkati et al., 2024).
 Lentils are an appealing option among health-conscious beings owing to their high dietary fiber, potassium levels, slowly digesting starch, and low salt content (Khazaei et al., 2019; Dhull et al., 2022, Dashrath Naik et al., 2024).
 Traditionally, lentils are consumed as soup or “dal”, in parts of southeast Asian countries like Bangladesh, India, Sri Lanka and Nepal.
 The lentil seeds contain 60-67% carbohydrates, 20-36% protein and 4% fat.
 (Akkati et al., 2024).
 Due to subpar cultivar performance and yields, India produces fewer lentils than other countries (Dashrath Naik et al. 2024).
-The adoption of native varieties, marginal terrain, inadequate management practices, and farmer knowledge are the primary reasons affecting lentil production, according to Noor et al.,2017.
-Additionally, morphological character analysis revealed that this crop's functional gene pool has minimal variety, which limits the germplasm Chaturvedi et al., 2023.
-The effective use of germplasm collections for agricultural development requires an understanding of present genetic diversity Tripathi et al., 2022.
+The adoption of native varieties, marginal terrain, inadequate management practices, and farmer knowledge are the primary reasons affecting lentil production, according to Noor et al., (2017).
+Additionally, morphological character analysis revealed that this crop's functional gene pool has minimal variety, which limits the germplasm Chaturvedi et al., (2023).
+The effective use of germplasm collections for agricultural development requires an understanding of present genetic diversity Tripathi et al., (2022).
 Accordingly, reliable phenotypic evaluation for desired traits and application of the results to breeding initiatives are essential stages in lentil evolution.
 The most crucial resources for the criteria of selection to increase seed production are data on genetic variability, heritability, and correlation.
-Therefore, it is necessary to identify the positive correlations between characteristics associated to growth and yield and to exclude any negative correlations that may result from associations that are likely produced by development Tambal et al. 2000.
+Therefore, it is necessary to identify the positive correlations between characteristics associated to growth and yield and to exclude any negative correlations that may result from associations that are likely produced by development Tambal et al., (2000).
 Genetic parameters such as the genotypic and phenotypic coefficients of variation can be used to assess the level of diversity in the germplasm.
 The genotype with the finest heritability and genetic advancement for a range of attributes could be the perfect parent for any crop growth attempt.
 In states like Madhya Pradesh, Uttar Pradesh, West Bengal, Assam, Rajasthan, Haryana, and Punjab, the production of lentils is restricted due to the major disease Fusarium wilt, which is caused by Fusarium oxysporum f.sp. lentis (Agrawal et al., 1993; Chaudhary et al., 2009; Kharte et al., 2023).
 One of the most widely accepted methods of managing this disease is the use of resistant cultivars (Kharte et al., 2023).
 Therefore, the goal of the current study was to determine the best plant type to choose in order to increase seed output while taking into account the relationship between characteristics and heredity along with response to Fusarium wilt to identify resistant genotypes.

 Material and Methods